Minecraft-Transit-Railway/Minecraft-Transit-Railway/README.md

 >
 > This is a fork that ports Minecraft Transit Railway to Minecraft 26.1.2 on Fabric and NeoForge.
 > **It is unfinished.** Only the subset listed below has been confirmed to work, and only on
-> **26.1.2**: on NeoForge, on the client and on a dedicated server, and on Fabric to the narrower
+> **26.1.2**: in singleplayer on both NeoForge and Fabric, and on a NeoForge dedicated server.
-> extent noted.
-Everything else in this README describes the upstream mod and has not been tested
+> Everything else in this README describes the upstream mod and has not been tested against
-> against 26.1.2.
+> 26.1.2.
 Treat it as a testing build and back up any world you open with it.
 >
 > **Confirmed working**
 >